mworks/mworks/doc/glossary.rst

    component codec
        One-to-one mapping between numeric component identifiers and component names

+   default stimulus display
+       The stimulus display created automatically by an experiment.
+An experiment will create a default stimulus display only if (1) it requires one and (2) it contains no :ref:`stimulus display devices <Stimulus Display>` with non-empty ``display_info`` parameters.

    event
        Trio consisting of an event code, time, and value.
 Primarily used to announce changes to variable values in the event stream.